Educational Support Services

 Early Learning Program

 The Early Learning Program is an optional service offered to pediatric patients from birth up to school age at The Nebraska Medical Center.
-The goals are to support you and your child through individual developmental play sessions during hospitalization and to act as a resource.
+The goals are to support you and your child through individual developmentally appropriate play sessions during hospitalization and to act as a resource.
 Play and learning activities can contribute to your child having a positive hospital experience.

 Services the developmental specialist may provide:

-- Obtain information about what your son/daughter likes to do and share what you have noticed about your child
+- Obtain information about what your son/daughter likes to do and share what you have observed about your child

 - Observe and play with your child to assess strengths and areas of need

 - Teach your child through activities that are fun and educational

 - Provide information about how your child learns and ways you can encourage learning through play and family routines

 - Communicate and discuss developmental milestones and accomplishments

 - Share information with the medical team about what your child is learning